 Just like his father, he started out at Vasco da Gama.
 After that, though, the paths diverged.

 Romarinho was born in Barcelona during his dad’s 30-goal season with the Catalan club, but his own footballing travels have been limited to a single season in the Japanese second tier.
-He’s now back in Brazil since 2017 and was last spotted playing for Novo Hamburgo in 2021.
+He’s been back in Brazil since 2017 and was last spotted playing for Novo Hamburgo in 2021.